 Overall, the Nepali New Year is an important occasion for Nepali people worldwide, and it serves as a reminder of their rich heritage, deep-rooted traditions, and cultural diversity.

-- Take advantage of New Year discounts to shop for handicrafts, textiles, and other souvenirs.
+Take advantage of New Year discounts to shop for handicrafts, handmade singing bowls, textiles, hemp backpacks and other souvenirs.

 Some unique ways to paraphrase the previous response about destinations to explore near Kathmandu during the New Year: